CJPete22/ideal-telegram/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: dwautlet    name 1: Derek
        * GitHub username 2: CJPete22    name 2: Carly
-       * GitHub username 3:       name 3:
+       * GitHub username 3: Tkachel101  name 3: Theo
-       * GitHub username 4:       name 4:
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
-10/26 most likely
+10/28 *YAY* procrastination! & Mid-Terms -.- the perfect storm.
    * How long did it take your team to complete this exercise?
 Probs an hour or two

 ## Table of Contents